Juli-amo/Bloom2025/README.md

 │   │
 │   ├── 📁 Shaders           # If we have time
 │   ├── 📁 Animation         # Anim Controller, Clips
-│   └── 📁 ThirdParty        # ThirdParty-Assets (mit Lizenz-Readme)
+│   └── 📁 ThirdParty        # ThirdParty-Assets (with Lizenz-Readme)
 │
 ├── 📁 Tests
 │   ├── 📁 EditMode